IBM/Dromedary/README.md

 We release Dromedary weights as delta weights to comply with the LLaMA model license.
 You can add our delta to the original LLaMA weights to obtain the Dromedary weights.
 Instructions:

-1. Get the original LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
+1. Get the original LLaMA weights in the Hugging Face format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
 2. Download the LoRA delta weights from our Hugging Face [model hub](https://huggingface.co/zhiqings/dromedary-65b-lora-delta-v0).
-3. Follow our [inference guide](inference) to see how to deploy Dromedary/LLaMA on your own machine with [model parallel](https://github.com/facebookresearch/fairscale/tree/main/fairscale/nn/model_parallel) (which should be significantly faster than Huggingface's default pipeline parallel when using multiple GPUs).
+3. Follow our [inference guide](inference) to see how to deploy Dromedary/LLaMA on your own machine with [model parallel](https://github.com/facebookresearch/fairscale/tree/main/fairscale/nn/model_parallel) (which should be significantly faster than Hugging Face's default pipeline parallel when using multiple GPUs).

 ## Inference